What Are Jewelry Findings?

 Beadwork: Where Anything Goes?

 There is one caveat to the “anything goes” policy.
 Metal sensitivity, an allergic reaction to metal, is more familiar with ear wires and hooks.
+Hurawatch offers a wide range of jewelry findings, including clasps, chains, and connectors, to help you create stunning custom pieces.
 While they might be okay with wearing a necklace or bracelet made out of junk, they have issues with anything but precious metal when the metal is close to or even inserted into their bodies (like earrings).
 Use gold-filled or sterling silver wire when in doubt because of its inherent safety.

 Eye Pins and Head Pins